joehahn/tf-text-classification-demo/README.md

 This model is executed on a gpu-ready g2.2xlarge instance in the Amazon cloud using the Bitfusion Tensorflow AMI, and this section details how to launch that instance in the AWS cloud and prep the input data.
-But if uninterested in such details, skip ahead to the _Execute_ section where results are also presented.
+Readers uninterested in such details should skip ahead to the _Execute_ section where results are presented.

 1 Launch a g2.2xl EC2 instance in AWS using these settings: